micmejia/bible-dump/AMPC/Psalms/Ps 2.md

-The kings of the earth take their places; the rulers take counsel together against the Lord and His Anointed One (the Messiah, the Christ). _They say_,
+The kings of the earth take their places; the rulers take counsel together against the Lord and His Anointed One (the Messiah, the Christ).
+They say,